whitesnowx/tp/docs/UserGuide.md

 * If no meetings are deleted, there will no error thrown.
 Instead, a prompt will be given to user that no meeting is deleted.

 Examples:
+* If there is a meeting `Avengers Assemble` that happened in `31/08/1939 12:00`, when the user types in `refresh`, it will be deleted.
 * If there is a meeting `French Revolution` that happened in `14/07/1789 12:00`, when the user types in `refresh`, it will be deleted.
 * If there is a meeting `Future Meeting` that will happen in `31/12/2999 12:00`, when the user types in `refresh`, it will not be deleted.
-* If there is a meeting `Avengers Assemble` that will happen in `31/08/1939 12:00`, when the user types in `refresh`, it will be deleted.

 **Known limitations:**
 Refresh is only used when the user decides to remove clutter in the staff book, and wants to remove outdated meetings.